rcxwhiz/rcxwhiz.github.io/views/blog/gh-pages-actions.md

   push:
     branches: [ main ]
 ```
 If you've never used GitHub Actions before, this means that this script will be triggered whenever there is a commit pushed to the `main` branch, which includes things like pull requests being merged.
-It makes sense that we only want the site to be redeployed when there are pushes to `main`, because that is essentially our release or deploy branch.
+It makes sense that we only want the site to be redeployed when there are pushes to `main` because that is essentially our release or deploy branch.

 ```
 jobs: